MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/oem-tasks-for-bringing-up-a-usb-typec.md

 # Windows support for USB Type-C connectors

-This topic is intentded for OEMs who want to build a Windows 10 system with USB Type-C connector and want to leverage OS features that allow for faster charging, power delivery dual role, alternate modes, and error notifications through Billboard devices.
+This topic is intended for OEMs who want to build a Windows 10 system with USB Type-C connector and want to leverage OS features that allow for faster charging, power delivery, dual role, alternate modes, and error notifications through Billboard devices.

 A traditional USB connection uses a cable with a USB A and USB B connector on each end.
 The USB A connector always plugs in to the host side and the USB B connector connects the function side, which is a device (phone) or peripheral (mouse, keyboard).
 By using those connectors, you can only connect a host to a function; never a host to another host or a function to another function.
 The host is the power source provider and the function consumes power from the host.